APTrust/dart-docs/docs/dart3/users/jobs/files.md

+---
+description: >-
+  Drag files into a DART 3 job from the built-in file browser on the left of the window, and remove any you don't want.
+---

 # Adding Files

 After you create a new job or click on a job in the Jobs list, you'll see the files page.
 You can add files to a job by dragging them from the file browser on the left side of the window into the drop zone on the right, which is outlined in blue.